GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.
 >
-> ~ *Alan Perlis*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts